U.S. Embassy Stockholm, Sweden - STK

 Pre-Interview checklist

-Please use the list below to determine the items that the applicant must bring to the immigrant visa interview:
+Please use the list below to determine what to bring to the immigrant visa interview:

 • A copy of your NVC interview letter (does not apply to Diversity Visa, fiancé(e), adoptive, or asylee/refugee applicants).

-• Unexpired passport valid for six (6) months beyond your intended date of entry to the United States and a photocopy of the biographic page.
+• Passport valid for six (6) months beyond your intended date of entry to the United States and a photocopy of the biographic page.

 • Confirmation page from the Form DS-260 Application for an Immigrant Visa you submitted online at ceac.state.gov/iv.